Tranquillo Cremona: Working methods and technique

 Cremona introduced to Lombardy a dynamically new way of approaching a painting.
 In his attempt to capture the feeling of the moment, the innuendo behind each brief glance and gesture, he is said to have virtually thrown his paint on to the canvas (which usually lay on the floor, as he disliked working from an easel); he worked furiously, frequently working on more than one canvas, directed only by the inspiration of the moment.

-This is undoubtedly an over-romanticized view of Cremona as the authentic bohemian artist, but one based in reality, as he apparently preferred to transfer his ideas directly on to the canvas; indeed, few sketches survive for his completed canvases.
-Similarly, most of his drawings can only be regarded as very preliminary sketches.
-Intimately connected with this working method was Cremona’s highly developed ability to paint in watercolour.
-He was able to superimpose colours without losing the quality of transparency and translucency so important to the medium.
+He preferred to transfer his ideas directly onto the canvas.
+Similarly, most of his drawings were preliminary sketches.
+He was able to superimpose colours without losing the quality of transparency and translucency to the medium.
 High Life (1877; Galleria d'Arte Moderna, Milan) and Curious Girls (Codogno, Fond.
-Lamberti) are superbly delicate, remarkable examples of late 19th-century Italian watercolor painting.
+Lamberti) are superbly delicate, remarkable examples of late 19th-century Italian watercolour painting.
 Highly prized, these works became more valuable than the artist’s oil paintings.

-In his oils Cremona also succeeded in maintaining a sense of luminosity by using ‘vaporous’, superimposed brushstrokes.
+In his oils, Cremona also succeeded in maintaining a sense of luminosity by using ‘vaporous’, superimposed brushstrokes.
 Expansive, interlayered but still translucent brushwork and a greater fluidity are visible in all of Cremona’s mature works.
 This method, in which Cremona was clearly more interested in defining space through luminous colour effects rather than sharply delineated form, was, inevitably, misunderstood by the majority of his contemporaries.
 Many patrons and fellow artists clung to the traditional interpretation of what was intended by a ‘finished’ painting – the work of Hayez, for example – to which Cremona’s work definitely did not correspond.
-The artist was frequently accused of presenting worked-up preparatory studies as finished paintings, although when it came to rendering the appearance and quality of a lady’s attire Cremona was by no means inferior to Hayez, merely different in approach.
+The artist was frequently accused of presenting worked-up preparatory studies as finished paintings, although when it came to rendering the appearance and quality of a lady’s attire, Cremona was by no means inferior to Hayez, merely different in approach.
 This lack of comprehension was partially due to the inability of language to express what Cremona was visually attempting to do.
 Many critics fell back on the literary–musical vocabulary formulated by the Scapigliati writers.